vatesfr/xen-orchestra/docs/load_balancing.md

 If you want to prevent load balancing from triggering migrations on a particular host or VM, it is possible to exclude it from load balancing.
 It can be configured via the "Excluded hosts" parameter in each plan, and in the "Ignored VM tags" parameter which is common to every plan.

-### vCPU balancing

-With a performance plan, you can enable the "Balance vCPUs" option.
-When the pool's load is low (under 40% CPU usage), this option attempts to pre-emptively distribute your VMs across hosts to avoid excessive disparities in the number of vCPUs per CPU, instead of just waiting for a host to be overloaded.
-In this way, VMs are pre-positioned in a way that is likely to trigger less migrations when the load increases.

 ### Timing

 The global situation (resource usage) is examined **every minute**.